The Bankrate promise

 How much does an elevation certificate cost?

 Every individual engineer, surveyor and architect sets their own rates, so the cost of your elevation certificate will vary.
-Factors like your home’s construction and its location could also affect the cost of an elevation certificate.
+Factors like your home’s construction and its location could also affect your elevation certificate cost.

-Other factors that could affect the cost of your elevation certificate include:
+Other factors that could affect your elevation survey cost include:

 - The building’s structural details: If you have a basement or crawlspace, these areas may need to be measured and accessed, which may be difficult depending on the home.

 - The building’s location: If your home is difficult to access or GPS does not function properly at the property, your elevation certificate may be more expensive.
-Many tools that surveyors use rely on GPS.
+Many tools that surveyors use rely on GPS data.

 - The building’s occupancy type: If the property is used for commercial purposes, the cost of the certificate may increase significantly.
-This is because mechanical structures, such as elevators, require different measurements and considerations.
+This is because mechanical structures, such as elevators, require different measurements and considerations than a residential property.

 - Your requested turnaround time: Elevation certificates require time and careful measurements.
-If you need a certificate quickly, it could put additional stresses on the surveyor, which can lead to higher costs.
+If you need a certificate quickly, it could put additional constraints on the surveyor, which can lead to higher costs.

 Whether you are required to have an elevation certificate or you are obtaining one willingly, knowing the details about the process can be helpful.
 Since homeowners insurance does not typically cover flood damage and a separate flood insurance policy is usually needed, insurance costs can add up quickly.
 An elevation certificate may help you to lower the cost of your flood insurance policy.